AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

     >[!NOTE]
     >Make sure you add the user interaction event when assigning the channel to the display.

 1. Register a player against this project and assign it to the display.
-You should now be able to see your interactive application running on AEM Screens.
+You can now see your interactive application running on AEM Screens.

    See [Device Registration](device-registration.md) for more information about registering a device.